Paying Is A Pain

 “That is the guy.”

 “Why didn’t we land in this giant open field?
 We could have avoided all that jungle crap.”

 “Because this massive red monster fungus kills anyone who dares to fly close to it.
 That is why we land far away.
 It releases spore into the air that…”

-An individual fell from the sky and collided to the ground, grasping for breath they clawed at their throat as mushrooms started to sprout from her neck.
+An individual fell from the sky and collided with the ground, grasping for breath.
+They clawed at their throat as mushrooms started to sprout from her neck.

 “Got it.
 I think I am done with questions.”